FlyingPolarBear/BirthdayCrack/README.md

 # BirthdayCrack
-The famous Birthday Crack Problem in password area
+A demo of the famous Birthday Crack Problem in cryptography area